 The completion of a body of research that addresses a significant biological problem is required for the successful completion of the M.S.
 Degree.
-The Supervisory Committee will ultimately assess whether this criteria is met during the Thesis Defense.
+The Supervisory Committee will ultimately assess whether this criterion is met during the Thesis Defense.
 If available, published work forms the main body of a thesis.
 A detailed literature review precedes the thesis and a discussion of the possible next steps in the research follows the thesis.
 A detailed reference section is added at the end of the thesis with citations throughout the document.

-To defend the thesis, a predoctoral researcher presents an open seminar and subsequently is examined by the Supervisory Committee.
+To defend the thesis, a student presents an open seminar and subsequently is examined by the Supervisory Committee.
 Satisfactory defense of the thesis and fulfillment of all requirements of GSSIMR results in the granting of the M.S.
 Degree in Biology.

-In extraordinary circumstances, a proposal to modify the structure of the Thesis Defense may be submitted by the predoctoral researcher to the Supervisory Committee.
+In extraordinary circumstances, a proposal to modify the structure of the Thesis Defense may be submitted by the student to the Supervisory Committee.
 The Supervisory Committee would need to unanimously agree to the request and then submit a written plan to the Dean for final approval.

-For the complete Master's Degree Protocol, please refer to the Policy and Protocol Manual, Protocol Number 1029.
+For the complete Master's Degree Protocol, please refer to Protocol Number 1029.